Skip to main menu Skip to main content Skip to footer

 During the LASIK procedure, there is generally no pain.
 Instead, there is a sensation of firm pressure while the corneal flap is being created by the laser.
 Following the procedure, patients may experience some mild scratchiness that is relieved by the use of artificial tears and resting with the eyes closed.

-Most patients undergoing LASIK and PRK prefer to have both eyes treated on the same day since it is more convenient for them, however, this is a decision entirely between the patient and the doctor.
+Most patients undergoing LASIK prefer to have both eyes treated on the same day since it is more convenient for them, however, this is a decision entirely between the patient and the doctor.

 Yes.
 Your eye doctor will ask you to look at a blinking light within the laser during the procedure.
 This will ensure that the laser treatment will be centered properly over the center of your vision during the treatment.